molliemarie/DSSMiami2018/README.md

 Connect with Mollie: [twitter](https://twitter.com/MollzMP) // [email](mailto:molliempettit@gmail.com) // [linkedin](https://www.linkedin.com/in/molliempettit/)

-## Upcoming Online D3.js Course
-Interested in learning more!?
-Metis will be offering an online Data Visualization using D3.js course starting November 6th, 2017.
-[Read more about the course here](online_course.md).
-And [sign up here](https://www.thisismetis.com/data-visualization-with-d3)!

 ## Slides

 PDF to be posted here (link to be added after workshop).